rubelyn/documentation/source/docs/articles/sites/known-limitations.md

 ## Maintenance Mode

-Drupal's built-in Maintenance Mode works and can be customized; clear caches when toggling.
+Drupal and WordPress built-in Maintenance Mode works and can be customized; clear caches when toggling.

 ​Pantheon may send a generic Maintenance Mode message during platform problems; this message cannot be customized.